apollomat/TechInterview/11 - Python_Specific.md

 # Python Interview Questions

+## Interpreted language

+Python is an interpreted language.
+That means that, unlike languages like C and its variants, Python does not need to be compiled before it is run.
+Other interpreted languages include PHP and Ruby.

+## Dynamically Typed

+Python is dynamically typed, this means that you don't need to state the types of variables when you declare them or anything like that.
+You can do things like x=111 and then x="I'm a string" without error

 ## Shallow copy vs deep copying

 -   Shallow copy is used when a new instance type gets created and it keeps the values that are copied in the new instance.
 Whereas, deep copy is used to store the values that are already copied.